 Interim Executive Director

-Dr. Simonton is the Associate Executive Director for Academics at UTSI and an Associate Professor of Industrial and Systems Engineering at the University of Tennessee.
+Dr. Simonton is the Interim Executive Director/Associate Executive Director for Academics at UTSI and an Associate Professor of Industrial and Systems Engineering at the University of Tennessee.
 His current job duties include program academic coordination as well as the Director of Online Education at the University of Tennessee Space Institute.
 His research interests include project management, systems engineering, operational research, engineering economics, statistical analysis, logistics, lean six-sigma, and quality.
 His research continues to be involved in alternative energy research in the areas of electrical generation, biomass gas to liquids, and utilization of stranded or flared natural gases.
 Resulting from his work in biomass and natural gas to liquid, he has several patents in alternative energy-related areas.